 Düsseldorf is a surprising success story when it comes to bachelor party business and bachelorettes.
 There are plenty of German cities frequented by stags from the UK, including Berlin, Munich, and Hamburg.
 But Düsseldorf is rising in popularity and its location, combined with the many things it offers, makes it easy to see why.

-So forget about the basic Bolkerstrasse, costumes, and beer chugging on pub crawls, check out these ten new and unique things you could be doing instead, that has more and more bachelor weekends booking their plane tickets to Düsseldorf every passing month.
+So forget about the basic Bolkerstrasse, costumes, and beer chugging on pub crawls, check out these ten new and unique things you could be doing instead, that have more and more bachelor weekends booking their plane tickets to Düsseldorf every passing month.

 We had the guys over at The Stag Company give us their expert tips on the best ways to celebrate in Düsseldorf, check it out!